Kick the bucket

 The link between buckets and death was made by at least 1785, when the phrase was defined in Grose's Classical Dictionary of the Vulgar Tongue:

 "To kick the bucket, to die."

-One theory as to why, albeit with little evidence to support it, is that the phrase originates from the notion that people hanged themselves by standing on a bucket with a noose around their neck and then kicking the bucket away.
-There are no citations that relate the phrase to suicide and, in any case, why a bucket?
+One theory, albeit with little evidence to support it, is that the phrase originates from the notion that people hanged themselves by standing on a bucket with a noose around their neck and then kicking the bucket away.
+However, there are no citations that relate the phrase to suicide and, in any case, why a bucket?
 Whenever I've needed something to stand on I can't recall ever opting for a bucket.
 This theory doesn't stand up any better than the supposed buckets did.

 "A Bucket, beame, tollo."